thors/exercises/tasks/is_prime/readme.txt

 2. Add some tests to test.c

-3. Start build.sh to
-	link your test.o against bad__is_prime.o (an existing bad implementation of is_prime) link solution_test.o against your is_prime implementatio

-4. Run test_good to test your implementation and test_bad to test the existing bad implementation
+3. Run ./build.sh
+You should get two binaries:

+your_test_for_solution:
+	This binary contains the tests you implemented and runs them against a bad implementation of "is_prime".

+test_for_your_solution:
+	This binary contains some predefined tests and runs them against your implementation of "is_prime"

+your_test_for_your_solution:
+	This binary contains the tests you implemented and runs them against your implementation of "is_prime"